industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 practices and utilized tools are discussed in the section [Development practices](#development-practices), and how to integrate some of these into an integrated development environment are discussed in the section [Integrated development environments](#integrated-development-environments).
-Lastly, a checklist for contributing and conclusions are given in sections [Checklist](#checklist) and [Conclusions, where to go next, and our Discord server](#conclusions-where-to-go-next-and-our-discord-server), respectively.
+The main points of this tutorial are then summarized in the section [Summary](#summary).
+Lastly, conclusions and potential next steps in contributing to DESDEO are outlined in the section [Conclusions, where to go next, and our Discord server](#conclusions-where-to-go-next-and-our-discord-server).

 ## Installing required software